AsteriskAmpersand/Ice-Stable/README.md

   - Element and Status Modifiers increased to 1.2x+1.2x (up from 1.0x+1.0x).
 - Echo Attack (aka Echo Spin):
   - First Hit:
-    - MV incrased to 12 (up from 10).
+    - MV increased to 12 (up from 10).
-    - Element and Status Modifiers increased to 0.60x (down from 1.0x).
+    - Element and Status Modifiers decreased to 0.60x (down from 1.0x).
   - Spinning Hits:
     - MV decreased to 16 (down from 17).
 - Recital:
   - MV increased to 32 (up from 29).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
-  - Movement speed while playing songs has been increased.
 - Encore:
   - MV increased to 40 (up from 35).
   - Element and Status Modifiers increased to 1.5x (up from 1.0x).
-  - Movement speed while playing songs has been increased.
 - Midair Recital:
   - MV increased to 40 (up from 35).
   - Element and Status Modifiers increased to 1.5x (up from 1.0x).